tud-cor/jackal_active_inference_versus_kalman_filter/README.md

 ## Acknowledgements
-The jackal_gazebo package is used to start the Gazebo simulator and spawn the Jackal robot and can be found [here.](https://github.com/jackal/jackal_simulator/tree/kinetic-devel/jackal_gazebo)
+The jackal_gazebo package is used to start the Gazebo simulator and spawn the Jackal robot.
+The repository can be found [here.](https://github.com/jackal/jackal_simulator/tree/kinetic-devel/jackal_gazebo)